kelvah/uhc-portal/docs/code-guide.md

 ## Documenting

 Every UI component, representing a feature or a reusable UI block must be properly documented.
 This is crucial for many reasons:
-- Allow to easily discover what is already implemented without having to browse the entire application
+- Allow developers to easily discover what is already implemented without having to browse the entire application
 - Allow developers to discover all possible statuses supported by a component, including error states, without having to resort to complex mocking
 - Clearly identify a component interface and its dependencies
 - Improve consistency across components solving similar problems